 Below is a list of the best places to go and people to follow so you too can be in the know about the underground music scene in the city.

 Cakeshop never fails to attract dedicated music lovers.
+It was ranked the best club in Seoul by 10 Magazine Best in Seoul 2018.
 The venue is open Thursdays to Saturdays and always hosts a carefully curated line-up of the some of the best DJs around the world.
 This dark, intimate sweat-box has become famous for dropping a wide range of tunes from house and techno to trap and drum and bass.

 Cakeshop’s sister club, Contra, opened its doors recently and is conveniently located right next door to its sister location.
 It is quickly becoming just as popular and successful as Cakeshop with some big names performing there such as Dorian Concept, Lefto and Fatima, and Axel Boman.